 Your nurse can give you methotrexate as a slow injection or drip (infusion) into your cannula or line.
 They usually run the drip through a pump, which gives you the treatment over a set time.
 You will usually have fluids through a drip at the same time.

 Methotrexate may also be given:

-rarely by injection into an artery (inter-arterial injection).
+- by injection into an artery (inter-arterial injection), but this is rare.

 The drug leaks outside the vein

 If this happens when you’re having methotrexate, it can damage the tissue around the vein.
 This is called extravasation.
-Tell the nurse straight away if you have any stinging, pain, redness or swelling around the vein.
-Extravasation is not common but if it happens it’s important that it’s dealt with quickly.
+If you have any stinging, pain, redness or swelling around the vein, tell the nurse straight away.
+Extravasation is not common but, if it happens, it’s important that it’s dealt with quickly.

 Folinic acid rescue

 Folinic acid is sometimes given as tablets.
-It's very important to take the tablets on time and to take them all exactly as explained.
+It is very important to take the tablets on time and to take them all exactly as explained.